parrt/msds501/projects/wordsim.md

 ## Goal

-In this project, you will leverage a semi-recent advance in natural language processing called [word2vec](http://arxiv.org/pdf/1301.3781.pdf) to study the similarity between words.
+In this project, you will leverage a semi-recent advance in natural language processing called [word2vec](http://arxiv.org/pdf/1301.3781.pdf) (or just *word vectors*) to study the similarity between words.
 In particular, we're going to use a "database" from [Stanford's GloVe project](https://nlp.stanford.edu/projects/glove/).
 For example, given a single word, we can find the *n* closest words:

 ```
 Enter a word or 'x:y as z:'